spech66/timelinegenerator/README.md

 [Mermaid](https://mermaid.js.org/syntax/timeline.html) is a simple markdown-like script language for generating charts from text via javascript.

-Exporter will generate a mardown file containing the Mermaid code.
+Exporter will generate a markdown file containing the Mermaid code.
 Only date and title are supported.
 Categories are used as sections.

 ### Bootstrap